How the free shares offer (WELCOME300) works

 What’s the catch?

 • Self-directed only.
-Smart Portfolios and any managed service is out.
+Smart Portfolios are excluded.

 FAQs